Profit and Loss Statement Guide for Small Business Owners

 The P&L shows several profit levels, each telling you something different about your business:

-Net Operating Income shows profit from core business operations.
-After deducting operating expenses like rent, utilities, and payroll, this business generated $107,854 from its landscaping operations.
+- Net Operating Income is the profit from core operations, after operating expenses like rent, insurance, utilities, and payroll taxes.

-Net Income is the bottom line - total profit after all expenses including depreciation and interest.
-This business earned $87,649 in true profit.
+- Net Income is the bottom line: profit after everything, including depreciation and loan interest.

 What You Can Learn From Your P&L